elliottlawson/converse/docs/guide/what-is-converse.md

 - **Streaming Responses**: How to handle and store real-time streaming responses
 - **Scalability**: How to efficiently manage thousands of conversations

-Laravel Converse addresses all these challenges with an elegant, Laravel-native solution.
+Converse addresses all these challenges with an elegant, Laravel-native solution.

 ## Key Benefits